 Focus on improving the home lives of King County youth who were at risk of homelessness and other major upheavals

 Youth Advocates (now known as Children's Home Society) - $10,000

 YWCA, Girls First program - $10,000

 Interested in applying for Youth Grantmaking Board funding?
-Go to the Youth Grantmaking Board RFP information on our current grant opportunities page.
+Jump to Youth Grantmaking Board RFP information on our current grant opportunities page.